Ficool

 Zenith.
 The broken tree.

-"Huh?
+"Eh?
 B-but that was Rudeus who did it...!"

-Roxy mentally collapsed, defeated.
+Roxy slumped mentally, defeated.

 Zenith repaired the tree with healing magic and went back inside the house, but not before noticing Daiki standing nearby.

 "Daiki?
-What are you doing here, sweetheart?"
+What are you doing here, honey?"

 Zenith smiled with that warmth that always made him feel strange inside, stroking his black hair.